 - Custom Cash: Earn 5X in whatever category you spend most each billing cycle, up to $500.
 Available categories are Restaurants, Gas Stations, Grocery Stores, Select Travel, Select Transit, Select Streaming Services, Drugstores, Home Improvement Stores, Fitness Clubs and Live Entertainment.

-- Double Cash: Earn 2% back everywhere.
-The card isn’t new but the ability to convert your cash back to ThankYou points is new.
+- Double Cash: Earn 2X everywhere.
+The card isn’t new but the fact that it earns ThankYou points instead of cash back is new.
 This makes the Double Cash a 2X everywhere ThankYou card!

 - Rewards+: This card rounds up rewards to the nearest 10 points (which means that it is great for low cost transactions) and, most interestingly, offers a 10% rebate on redeemed points, up to 10,000 back per year.
 When the card’s ThankYou account is combined with other ThankYou cards, you get 10% of your points back for any award redemption including transfers to airline miles!
 For more about this card, see: Citi Rewards+ is a great companion to Premier or Prestige.

 Important: You cannot get a bonus on a new ThankYou Rewards card if you have received a bonus or cancelled the same card or another card in the same family within the past 24 months.
 This limitation does not apply to the Custom Cash card since it has its own restriction (can’t get a new bonus if you’ve received one for the same card in the past 48 months).
 The credit card offer terms for most of the ThankYou Rewards cards state the following:

 Bonus ThankYou® Points are not available if you received a new cardmember bonus for Citi Rewards+®, Citi ThankYou® Preferred, Citi ThankYou® Premier/Citi Premier® or Citi Prestige®, or if you have closed any of these accounts, in the past 24 months.